co-cart/co-cart/README.md

 To view the cart endpoint, go to `yourdomainname.xyz/wp-json/wc/v2/cart/`

-See [documentation](#documentation-) on how to use all endpoints.
+See [documentation](#-documentation) on how to use all endpoints.

 ## ⭐ Support

 CoCart is released freely and openly.
 Feedback or ideas and approaches to solving limitations in CoCart is greatly appreciated.

 CoCart is not supported via the [WooCommerce Helpdesk](https://woocommerce.com/).
-As the plugin is not sold via Woocommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.
+As the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

 At present, I **do not offer a dedicated, premium support channel** for CoCart but will soon.
 Please understand this is a non-commercial plugin.
 As such: